jeffknupp/blog/content/2014-03-12-what-is-a-web-server.md

 date: 2014-03-12 09:09
 categories: #python #flask #web #webserver

-A recent post, titled ["What Is A Web Framework"](!!) received quite a positive response.
+A recent post, titled ["What Is A Web Framework"](http://jeffknupp.com/blog/2014/03/03/what-is-a-web-framework/) received quite a positive response.
 A number of readers, though, wanted me to do a deeper dive into web servers themselves.
-You may have heard of *web servers* like Apache(!!) or [nginx](!!).
+You may have heard of *web servers* like Apache(http://httpd.apache.org) or [nginx](http://www.nginx.com).
 Ever wondered how they work?
 In this post, we'll cover what a web server is, why they exist, and how to build your own.
 <!--more-->